nrobinaubertin/dockerfiles/samba/README.md

 - **USERNAME** : The username used for samba (needs to have read/write rights on the host shared directory)

 ### Ports
-I'm not using the standart ports inside the container in order to not run samba as root.
+I'm not using the standard ports inside the container in order to not run samba as root.
 But it shouldn't be a proble since you can bin them to the usual ones at run (see setup example).
 - 7137
 - 7138